NNQS-AFQMC: Neural network quantum states enhanced fermionic quantum Monte Carlo: Results

 In this section, the performance and advantages of our method are examined through its application to $\mathrm{N}_2$.
 Given the challenge of accurately describing the triple-bond dissociation, $\mathrm{N}_2$ bond breaking serves as a typical system to benchmark numerical algorithms.
 We systematically investigated $\mathrm{N}_2$ at a series of increased bond lengths from 2.118 Bohr (equilibrium) to a stretched length of 4.2 Bohr, ranging from weakly and strongly correlated electronic regimes.
 DMRG reference \cite{N2_bondbreaking_DMRG} and previous AFQMC results \cite{AFQMC_bondBreaking} are benchmarked with this work.
 In the following, we introduce the detailed workflow of our calculations with practical parameters, summaries of our main results, and then focus on two detailed but crucial observations in our integration of NNQS with AFQMC.
 Though our integration is general for any NNQS, in this work, all NNQS trial wave functions are generated from QiankunNet \cite{Shang2023,Wu2023_SC}.

-Our calculations commences with Restricted Hartree-Fock (RHF) executed through PySCF \cite{pyscf_1, pyscf_2}.
-The outputs, including molecular orbitals and electron integrals, serve as inputs for QiankunNet and AFQMC, ensuring both methods are based on the same second-quantized Hamiltonian (Eq.~\ref{eq:H}).
+Our calculations commences with Restricted Hartree-Fock (RHF) executed through PySCF\cite{pyscf_1, pyscf_2}.
+The outputs, including molecular orbitals and electron integrals, serve as inputs for QiankunNet and AFQMC, ensuring both methods are based on the same second-quantized Hamiltonian defined on canonical Hartree-Fock orbitals (Eq.~\ref{eq:H}).
 As proposed in Sec.~\ref{sec:methods_NNQS_AFQMC}, a series of AFQMC calculations are carried out with NNQS trial wavefunctions along the training process until AFQMC energies are converged within statistical error.
+NNQS wavefunctions are optimized with an AdamW optimizer.
 A consistent set of parameters is used for all AFQMC calculations: time slice $\tau = 0.01$, $2000$ steps for thermalization, and $200$ measurements taken at intervals of $25$ steps with $128$ walkers after the equilibrium.
 An increased number of configurations $P$ in AFQMC is chosen to sample the NNQS trial wavefunction, ensuring the convergence of our calculations.
 All calculations are executed on AMD EPYC 7763 Processors with 128 cores.
-QiankunNet is executed on a hybrid CPU-GPU architecture, utilizing an Intel Xeon Platinum 8480+ processor alongside an NVIDIA A800 GPU.
+QiankunNet is executed on a hybrid CPU-GPU architecture, utilizing an Intel Xeon Platinum 8480+ processor alongside NVIDIA A800 GPUs.
 The system operates on Ubuntu 22.04 LTS, with Python 3.11 and CUDA 12.2 for compatibility.
 PySCF is also deployed on the same hardware, maintaining consistent Python dependencies.